 Awards & Prizes

-This year for our 5th anniversary, in additional to our Audience Award, which receives a cash prize and a Shortcut 100 certificate, we are offering 3 additional awards: (1) "Scaffolding Magazine's Best Short Screenplay Award," (up to 20 pages in length); (2) a Diversity in Film Award for the best short film featuring or created by members of an underrepresented group in the film industry; and (3) a Best Shot-In-Chicago Award for short films produced locally.
+This year for our 5th anniversary, in additional to our Audience Award, which receives a cash prize and a Shortcut 100 certificate, we are offering 3 additional awards: (1) "Scaffolding Magazine's Best Short Screenplay Award," (up to 20 pages in length); (2) a Women Filmmakers Award; and (3) a Best Shot-In-Chicago Award for short films produced locally.
 These new awards will be chosen by our panel of judges and will each receive a $100 cash prize along with a trophy.

 Rules & Terms